 When trying to find your voice and solidify your vision in business, it's vital to practice sharing what feels good.
 Tapping into those good feelings will help you hone in on the highlights of what you offer and what others find valuable in your services and help you nurture your best ideas into extraordinary things.

 In my experience, when we focus on nurturing the things that are positive for us, that feels great to do or share the ebbs and flows of business, and life becomes more manageable.
 Why?
-Because as we work through our days, we are also feeding our souls, hearts, and minds - we are treating ourselves well and focusing on things that make us genuinely feel more connected with our most authentic selves.
+As we work through our days, we are also feeding our souls, hearts, and minds - we are treating ourselves well and focusing on things that make us genuinely feel more connected with our most authentic selves.

 Tip 2: Practice creating different types of content